top of page

 Signs You're Wearing a Faith Mask

-You do the "right" things—read devotionals, say grace before meals, post Bible verses—but it feels hollow.
-There's little transformation or connection behind the motions.
+You engage in the "right" activities—reading devotionals, saying grace before meals, posting Bible verses.
+Yet, it feels hollow.
+There’s little transformation or connection behind the motions.

-You pray, but you don’t bring your real emotions—anger, doubt, fear.
-You keep it "clean," afraid to be raw with Him.
+You pray but don’t express your real emotions—anger, doubt, fear.
+You keep it "clean," fearing to be raw with Him.
 But God invites the real you.

-You serve in ministry or volunteer, yet deep down feel spiritually numb.
-Busyness becomes a substitute for intimacy.
+You serve in ministry or volunteer work, yet deep down, you feel spiritually numb.
+Busyness can become a substitute for true intimacy.

 The Danger of Outward-Only Devotion

-Wearing faith as a mask numbs our ability to feel God's presence, conviction, or joy.
-It cultivates spiritual pride, isolates us from genuine community, and leaves the soul spiritually malnourished.
+When we wear faith as a mask, we numb our ability to feel God's presence, conviction, or joy.
+It fosters spiritual pride, isolates us from genuine community, and leaves our souls spiritually malnourished.
 Jesus warned against this kind of religion:

 The Pharisees excelled at external holiness but missed the heart of God—love, mercy, and humility.